gregwebs/hamlet.js/README.md

 You already properly indent your tags right?
 Computers are supposed to automate things - lets have them close tags for us.

-This is similar in concept to HAML.
-However, HAML abandons html syntax without justification.
+This is similar in concept to HAML or jade.
+However, HAML and jade abandons html syntax without justification.
 If we just apply significant white-space and a few other html-compatible shortcuts to regular HTML, we can get the benefit without the drawback.
 Designers that have used the Haskell version of Hamlet have really liked it.

 I created this with client-side templates in mind, but it works server side with node.js